How to Press Comics - KaptainMyke

 3. Bronze Age Books have a different type of paper, semigloss and with inserts.

 5. Foil books (Convention exclusives) are more intimidating if anything.
 Watch your fingerprints!
 Always wear gloves.
 Same rules apply as if it were a glossy modern with glossy pages.
 Too hot and too long will ruin the book!
-Keep a backer board at the centerfold for foil books.

 6. Digital Code Inserts Marvel and DC both now have online digital code inserts found at the last 4-6 pages.
 You will need to use cardstock paper to prevent the 1″ or 2" square digital code from imprinting on last 4-5 pages and back cover.